 This is part of it, but mostly, especially in first weeks people who lived with small conditions are going to experience them much worse.
 Think about what small problems you might have at the moment that can become huge if you have to live survival lifestyle with heavy physical work every day, maybe lack of sleep, extreme stress and less hygiene.
 Problems will be multiplied many times.

 For example your uncle had high blood pressure for years, he is on pills, and his family tries to „force“ him to eat healthy, and it is working more or less, but every now and then he ends up in emergency room because his blood pressure goes dangerously up.
 When SHTF what is the plan to regulate his high BP, and for how long you have stash of pills for him?
 Or how he is gonna be able to eat healthy or similar when SHTF?
 From my experience in survival situations, these people are the first to go.

 Solution could be to try to regulate his blood pressure today as good as you can, to have stashed good amount of medication for him, and of course to learn everything about alternative means of treating that condition (with herbs for example).
 Point is to do all this today, because when SHTF you may not have chance or enough time for that.

 As heartless as it sounds but also think about what to do with people who are against prepping today and who you know will run into serious problems once normal system is not there to support them anymore.
 Who will be angry and cause problems in your group if you simply decide to leave that sick uncle to his fate?
 At some point you have to know when train is full and you are leaving and it makes sense to think about this before.

 How do you prepare for diseases?
 Besides first aid kit(s), what plans do you have?
-Share in comments below or on our forum.
+Share in comments below.